 - Granulated garlic

-You’ll notice I didn’t include prices in this post, not that cost is irrelevant, but more so because your purchase will need to be based on your best judgment of what you are willing to pay for and what value it has for you and your family.
-I mean, I could literally stretch my food dollars a lot further if my I went to the $.99 menu at the drive through everyday, but one way or another, I end up paying for whatever choices I make.
+You might be wondering why I didn’t include actual prices in this post.
+One reason is that every grocery store is different, but also because your purchase will need to be based on your best judgment of what you are willing to pay for and what value it has for you and your family.
+After all, I could literally stretch my food dollars a lot further if my I went to the $.99 menu at the drive through everyday, but one way or another, I would end up paying for whatever choices I make.

-Of course, if you REALLY want to know what you’re putting on your chips, go buy some avocados, limes, tomatoes, onion, mustard and cilantro, Google a healthy recipe, and I’m sure you can make it yourself!
-I found some good ones here.
+Of course, if you REALLY want to know what’s in that green stuff you’re putting on your chips, go buy some avocados, limes, tomatoes, onion, mustard, and cilantro.
+Then Google a healthy recipe, and I’m sure you can make it yourself!
+Then you’ll know exactly what’s in it!

-Need help incorporating healthy eating into your workout routine?
-One of the staples in my family is Shakeology.
-Every member of my family drinks it and we don’t go a day without it, and it’s packed with all the Superfoods you need for a healthy, active lifestyle.
-Check it out here, or leave me a question and I will contact you.
+P.S.
+If you need help incorporating healthy eating, with a source of clean, dense nutrition made super easy, one of the staples in my family is Shakeology.
+Every member of my family drinks it and I consider it my family’s “fast food”.
+We don’t have to worry about any sneaky stuff on the food labels, either, because it’s made with whole food, not chemical additives.
+Plus, it’s packed with all the Superfoods you need for a healthy, active lifestyle.
+Check it out here.